Scientists in Russia have grown plants from fruit stored away in permafrost by squirrels over 30,000 years ago.

 The squirrels appear to have stashed their store in the coldest part of their burrow, which subsequently froze permanently, presumably due to a cooling of the local climate.

 Watch video of Ancient plants back to life after 30,000 frozen years submitted by Faraz on Feb 22, 2012.
-This video of Ancient plants back to life after 30,000 frozen years has total 2918 (two thousand nine hundred and eighteen) Views on Ancient plants back to life after 30,000 frozen years .
+This video of Ancient plants back to life after 30,000 frozen years has total 2925 (two thousand nine hundred and twenty-five) Views on Ancient plants back to life after 30,000 frozen years .